 Overview of Paraguay's Dairy Industry

 Paraguay is rapidly establishing itself as a key player in the South American dairy industry.
-With approximately 600,000 dairy cattle, the country produces about 700 million liters of milk annually.
-Of this, around 450 million liters are processed each year, highlighting the robust nature of the domestic processing sector.
+With approximately 600,000 dairy cattle, the country produces about 700 million liters of milk annually, out of which around 450 million liters are processed.
+This highlights the robust nature of the domestic processing sector.

 Production and Processing

-The dairy production in Paraguay includes an estimated 10,000 tons of cheese annually, with milk powder and whey production reaching around 5,000 tons.
+The dairy production in Paraguay includes an estimated 10,000 tons of cheese annually, while milk powder and whey production reach around 5,000 tons.
 These figures underscore the diverse capabilities of the Paraguayan dairy sector.

 Key Enterprises